secretworry/weaver/README.md

 # Why Weaver ?
 For an invariable language like Elixir, composing objects together can always be a pain.
-Consider export a object with all the images it has, and all the images that its associated objects have, like this:
+Consider export an object with all the images it has, and all the images that its associated objects have, like this:
 ```
 Listing:
   cover: Image